What is chronic pain?

 Depending on how severe your pain is, medicines may include:

 NSAIDs What are NSAIDs (nonsteroidal anti-inflammatory drugs)?
 Pain is an unpleasant feeling that tells your body you might be injured.
 Injuries, such as cuts, burns, fractures, sprains, and bruises, activate pain receptors around the injury.
-The pain receptors... read more —over-the-counter pain medicines, such as aspirin or ibuprofen
+Pain receptors... read more —over-the-counter pain medicines, such as aspirin or ibuprofen

 Antidepressants or medicines to treat other symptoms